Too many couples suffer secretly from chronic negativity and emotional distance.

 What is it going to take to change your relationship for the better?

-You need to take a step back, look at your relationship objectively and observe what is happening with a trained eye.
-This illuminates the history and the present situation clearly, unclouded by emotional reactions, and begins to sort them out, seeing cause and effect, and presenting actions to take for change.
+You need pause, take a step back and learn to observe what is happening in the dynamic.
+There is a way to illuminate the history and the present situation clearly, unclouded by emotional reactions, and begin to sort them out, seeing cause and effect, and presenting actions to take for change.

 What do you need to learn to do?
 To be smart and effective in your communication with your partner, to use proven principles in your language and approach instead of just winging it.
 Practicing new communication tools shifts the dynamic into a new way that works by creating connection, not distance.